-By Egypt specialist Cheryl
+By Egypt specialist Amira

 I’d be foolish to say that the chance to see the traces of ancient history up close isn’t Egypt’s main draw.
 During my travels in the country, I’ve loved seeing and deepening my understanding of iconic sites like the Valley of the Kings, but I’ve found there’s much to enjoy beyond archaeological ruins.